Home » Weather Instruments: What Each One Measures and How They Work

 Measures: Relative humidity Units: % RH Types: Capacitive, resistive, hair hygrometer

-A hygrometer measures relative humidity — the amount of water vapour in the air expressed as a percentage of the maximum amount the air could hold at that temperature.
-Modern digital hygrometers use capacitive sensors that change electrical properties as they absorb or release moisture from the surrounding air.
+A hygrometer measures relative humidity — the amount of water vapour in the air as a percentage of the maximum amount the air could hold at that temperature.
+Modern digital hygrometers use capacitive sensors that change electrical properties as they absorb or release moisture.

-For outdoor weather measurement, humidity affects how temperature feels (the heat index), dew point calculations, and precipitation formation.
-For indoor use, the ideal range is 40 to 60% RH.
+Humidity affects how temperature feels (the heat index), dew point calculations, and precipitation formation.
+For indoor use, the ideal range is 40% to 60% RH.
 Below 30% causes dry skin and respiratory irritation.
 Above 60% encourages dust mite activity and mould growth.

 For home use: See our complete hygrometer guide, our best bedroom hygrometer picks, and our best greenhouse hygrometer recommendations.